alysivji/finite-state-machine/README.md

 The `transition` decorator can be used to specify valid state transitions with an optional parameter for `conditions`.
-All condition functions need to return `True` for the transition to occur, else a `ConditionNotMet` exception will be raised.
+All condition functions need to return `True` for the transition to occur, else a `ConditionsNotMet` exception will be raised.

 ```python
     @transition(source="off", target="on", conditions=[light_is_off])